wcx0206/astro-dracula-blog/src/content/posts/en/simple-git-tutorial.md

 - tool
 - collaboration
 title: Simple Git Tutorial
-toc: true
+updated: 2024-11-12 08:20:00
 ---

 This is mainly a simple tutorial of Git.
 Some info about GitHub also included.
-You may also read _[Simple GitHub Tutorial](/posts/1cce885f.html)_.
+You may also read _[Simple GitHub Tutorial](/posts/simple-github-tutorial)_.

 <!--more-->